AymanJabr/hAI-lights-maker/README.md

 2. Upload a video file
 3. Select your highlight style and target platform
 4. Click "Generate Highlights" and wait for processing
+5. Review and edit the suggested segments
+6. Approve segments to include in your final video
-5. Preview and download your highlight reel
+7. Preview and download individual segments or combine them into a final highlight reel

 ## API Key Security